neurallayer/Photon.jl/docs/src/core.md

 ```

 ## Context
-Context is a core concept in Photon that determines what device (GPU or CPU) to
+Context is a core concept in Photon.
+It determines what device (GPU or CPU) to
-use and what datatype (Float64/32/16).
-Once set, models and data will by default
+use and what datatype (Float64/32/16) is required.
+Once the context is set,
-use the value configured.
+models and data will use this by default.

 ```@docs
 Context